20 High Paying Jobs ($100K+) That Don’t Require a Degree. They’re Hiring Now

 Commercial Pilot (Non-Airline)

-Not all pilots fly for the big airlines, and that’s good news for anyone looking for six figures without a degree.
-Commercial pilots operate charter flights, private jets, and cargo planes, with salaries in the $100,000 to $150,000 range.
+Not all pilots fly for major airlines, and that’s good news if you want high paying jobs that don’t require a degree.
+Commercial pilots operate charter flights, private jets, and cargo planes, often earning $100,000 to $150,000.

 Construction Manager